top of page

 Preparation

-In a food processor, combine the tomatoes, ginger, garlic, serranos, cumin, and oil and process until smooth.
-Transfer the paste to a heavy-bottomed pot along with the chicken and cook over medium-high heat, stirring occasionally, until aromatic, 3 to 4 minutes.
+1. In a food processor, combine the tomatoes, ginger, garlic, serranos, cumin, and oil and process until smooth.
+Transfer the paste to a large heavy-bottomed pot.
+Add the chicken thighs and cook over medium-high heat, stirring occasionally, until the paste is aromatic and beginning to darken, 3–4 minutes.
 Add the stock and bring to a boil.

-Reduce the heat to medium and add the carrot, bell peppers, beans, bamboo shoots, and cabbage.
-Cover the pot halfway and simmer until the vegetables are tender and the chicken is cooked through, 20 to 25 minutes.
+2. Reduce the heat to medium.
+Add the carrot, bell peppers, green beans, bamboo shoots, and cabbage.
+Cover the pot halfway and simmer until the vegetables are tender and the chicken is cooked through to 165°F, 20–25 minutes.
 Using tongs, transfer the chicken to a plate.
-Once it is cool enough to handle, tear it into bite-sized pieces and return it to the pot.
+Once cool enough to handle, tear into bite-sized pieces and return to the pot.

-Add the noodles and lemon juice and simmer until the noodles are tender, 4 to 6 minutes.
-Season with salt.
+3. Add the noodles and lemon juice and simmer until the noodles are tender, 4–6 minutes.
+Taste and season with salt.

-Spoon the thukpa into bowls, garnish with scallions and bean sprouts and serve very hot.
+4. Ladle the thukpa into bowls, top with the sliced scallions and bean sprouts, and serve immediately.